-U-INFER messages originate at rule nodes which have just learned enough about their antecedents to fire.
-They inform the target node what its new assertional status is - either true or false.4 As with I-INFER messages, U-INFER messages contain a support set, can be flagged as being part of a forward inference operation, and have a priority one greater than the message that preceded it.
+u-infer.
+Rule nodes which have just learned enough about their antecedents to fire send u-infer messages to each of their consequents, informing them of what their new assertional status is - either true or false.4 As with i-infer messages, u-infer messages contain a support set, can be flagged as being part of a forward inference operation, and have a priority one greater than the message that preceded it.